Catalytic channels are the only noise-robust catalytic processes

-Eqs.~\eqref{def:min_comp} and~\eqref{def:max_comp} evoke the tensor product of convex cones (explained in End Matters) and serve as rules that encapsulate the limits of allowed correlations in free states.
+Eqs.~\eqref{def:min_comp} and~\eqref{def:max_comp} evoke the tensor product of convex cones (explained in End Matters) and encapsulate the limits of allowed correlations in free states.
 For instance, the resource theories of athermality~\cite{Ng18_Qthermo_book, Lostaglio19_review}, where the tensor product of subsystem Gibbs states is a free state, and coherence~\cite{Streltsov2017CoherenceReview}, where diagonal states are free, follow the minimal composition rule.
-On the other hand, the maximal composition of athermality includes the thermofield double state~\cite{Israel1976Thermofield}---a pure entangled state with Gibbs state marginals.
-These extremal compositions streamline the analysis by making the set of CRNG operations identical to RNG operations, eliminating the need to consider resource-generating effects on larger Hilbert spaces as in Eq.~\eqref{eq:CRNG} (see Lemma~\ref{lem:RNGCRNG}, \suppl~for proof).
-However, there is no natural inclusion between $\mathrm{CRNG}(\mincomp{A}{B})$ and $\mathrm{CRNG}(\maxcomp{A}{B})$, which prevents us from defining a minimal/maximal resource theory.
-Another notable set is
+On the other hand, the maximal composition of athermality includes the thermofield double state (also known as the two-mode squeezed vacuum state)~\cite{Israel1976Thermofield}---a pure entangled state with Gibbs state marginals.

-where $\mathrm{SEP}$ represents all separable states across the $A \vert B$ partition, explicitly excluding entanglement between subsystems as a free resource.
 While $\maxcomp{A}{B}$ may appear contrived, it can be understood as a theory concerned with \emph{local}, rather than global, resources.
+These extremal compositions streamline the analysis by making the set of CRNG operations identical to RNG operations, eliminating the need to consider resource-generating effects on larger Hilbert spaces as in Eq.~\eqref{eq:CRNG} (see Lemma~\ref{lem:RNGCRNG} in \suppl).
 We note that Ref.~\cite{Pinske2024Censorship} defines $\mincomp{A}{B}$ as their composition rule in the context of resource censorship.